wescale/kubernetes-formation/Day-1_Containers/9-buildah/tutorial.md

 1. Run the container using Podman
 2. Run the container using Docker
     1. Do you see your image when typing `docker images`?
-    2. podman provides an helper to push images to the local Docker registry:
+    2. podman provides a helper to push images to the local Docker registry:

     ```sh
     podman push demo-wescale-training docker-daemon:demo-wescale-training:latest